 Your messaging should be tailored to the needs, challenges, and desires of each person in the buying group.

-The CMO thinks our software overlaps with their existing tech stack, and the CTO is worried about protecting customer data.
+Say your sales team is in talks with a target account but the CMO and CTO have some hesitations.
+Even though they're both in the buying committee, they have different concerns that are prolonging the deal.
+The CMO thinks your software overlaps with their existing tech stack, and the CTO is worried about protecting customer data.

 There's a common misconception that everyone within a target account moves through the buying journey at the same pace.

-The reality is your champion might have already had a demo of your product, while a VP at the company is only slightly familiar with your brand.
-Targeting them with the same messaging doesn’t make sense.
+Your champion might have already had a demo of your product, while a VP at the company is only slightly familiar with your brand.
+Targeting them with the same messaging doesn't make sense.

 At Stage 1, our messaging is based on building trust and awareness.